syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/in-line-editing.md

 ## Show add new row always in grid

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid simplifies record addition by consistently presenting a blank "add new row" form within the grid.
+The Angular Data Grid simplifies record addition by consistently presenting a blank "add new row" form within the grid.
 To enable this feature, set the [showAddNewRow](https://ej2.syncfusion.com/angular/documentation/api/grid/editSettings#showaddnewrow) property within the `editSettings` configuration to `true`.
 This enables continuous record addition.
 The add new row displays at either the `top` or `bottom` of the grid content, depending on the [newRowPosition](https://ej2.syncfusion.com/angular/documentation/api/grid/editSettings#newrowposition) property of `editSettings`.
 By default, the add new row displays at the top of the grid content.

 The following sample demonstrates to add a new record continuously using `showAddNewRow` property.